filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 5. **Install Lotus Release**

-   Install the target Lotus release with index provider integration enabled.
+   Install the Lotus release v1.15.1 or higher.
+The index-provider enabled by default in v1.15.1 and newer releases.

 6. **Start `daemon` and `miner` processes**